altexy/docker-kong-oxd-server-tests/README.md

 ./t/run.sh
 ```

-At the moment very basic test case `test1` is implemented.
+At the moment very basic test case `demo` is implemented.

 It uses docker-compose to describe all services.

 Trivial plugin which only register itself on mock oxd server is implemented.

-The test case start all required services, register a Service, then Route, configure test1 plugin.
+The test case start all required services, register a Service, then Route, configure demo plugin.

 Mock oxd-server
 ===============

 It uses mock oxd server.
-The `t/test1/oxd-model.lua` defines the sequence of expected endpoints calls and responses.
+The `t/demo/oxd-model.lua` defines the sequence of expected endpoints calls and responses.